Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 4. Assign villagers bed, work posts, defense posts, containers. <br>
 5. Command villagers to guard their beds & Defense Post, Follow you <br>
 6. Villagers can also help player by picking up items, filling up smelters, Chopping trees <br>
-7. Manage and control your villagers all at once using Runik Kuchuk Tablet. <br>
+7. Manage and control your villagers all at once or by faction using Runik Kuchuk Tablet. <br>
+8. Create factions and assign individual villagers to control selected numbers of villagers. <br>
-8. Simple GUI for interacting with villager and Runik Kuchuk Tablet <br>
+9. Simple GUI for interacting with villager and Runik Kuchuk Tablet <br>
-9. Customization for flexible gameplay experience.
+10. Customization for flexible gameplay experience.

 ## Bug :
 1. Villager may get lit on fire, especially when working.<br>